Cricket cap: Other usage

+Presentation cap

 Players who represent international cricket sides are often presented with a cap ceremonially before their debut.
 This is called "receiving their first cap".
 The cap is numbered according to how many players have represented that side before them.
 For example, Indian cricketer Sachin Tendulkar was the 187th player to represent India at Test level, and was awarded cap number 187.
 It is also sometimes used to refer to the number of times a player has played.
 Tendulkar played 200 Tests for India, so therefore he is said to have received 200 caps.
 While an actual cap may not necessarily be presented on every occasion, ceremonial cap presentations are often made for milestone appearances such as a player's 50th or 100th Test, in addition to debuts.